awulkan/go-up-down-website/README.md

 ![Image of the up/down checker website](https://github.com/awulkan/go-up-down-website/blob/master/up-down-checker.png)

-## Is the site up or down?
+## What does it do?
-This repo contains a Go web server that hosts a website where you can enter a URL and find out if it's reachable from the server location the website is running at.
+It's a web server that lets you check if a website is reachable or not from the location you're running the web server on.
+So for example if a website is unreachable for you locally, but it's reachable through this web server running at another geographical location, it could mean that the site is blocked for you, or you got network problems.

 ### Why create this?
 Simply as an exercise for learning Go.